pullmoll/mysqrt/perfect-cuboid.md

   <tt>  = z<sup>2</sup> · f<sub>z</sub><sup>2</sup> + a<sup>2</sup></tt></br>
   <tt>  = z<sup>2</sup> · (b<sub>z</sub><sup>2</sup> + c<sub>z</sub><sup>2</sup>) + a<sup>2</sup></tt>

-Until today it is not known wheter a perfect cuboid exists, or if there is a proof supporting or neglecting the existence of such a perfect cuboid.
+Until today no perfect cuboid was found by searches run on computers and it is unknown, whether there is a proof supporting or neglecting the existence of such a perfect cuboid.

 Now since *d*, *e*, and *f* are all multiples of the hypotenuse of a *pPT*, they are all multiples of an odd length.
 On the other hand all of *a*, *b*, and *c* are